wjkhappy14/PushRedis/README.md

 large payloads.
 The context should be set back to `REDIS_READER_MAX_BUF` again as soon as possible in order to prevent allocation of useless memory.

-## AUTHORS

-Hiredis was written by Salvatore Sanfilippo (antirez at gmail) and Pieter Noordhuis (pcnoordhuis at gmail) and is released under the BSD license.
-Hiredis is currently maintained by Matt Stancliff (matt at genges dot com) and Jan-Erik Rediger (janerik at fnordig dot com)